-- 1 Have You Ever Been Confused About The Difference Between An Investor and A Trader?
+- 1 Hey Veterans: Have You Ever Been Confused About The Difference Between An Investor and A Trader?

-Regarding the difference between investing and trading Warren Buffet once said that “Calling someone who trades actively in the market an investor is like calling someone who repeatedly engages in one-night stands a romantic..”
+Warren Buffet (the world’s greatest investor, in my opinion) once said that “Calling someone who trades actively in the market an investor is like calling someone who repeatedly engages in one-night stands a romantic…”

-I like to think of this difference in more pragmatic terms, and therefore have put together this list which is borrowed from the infographic below this article to help people really understand the difference more deeply.
+I like to think of this difference in more down-to-earth terms, and so we have put together this list which is borrowed from the infographic at the bottom of this article to help people really understand the difference more deeply.

 1. The goals of trading and investing are basically different.

 The goal of trading is to take advantage of temporary inefficiencies in the market and profit in the short term.
 The goal of investing is to accumulate wealth over time through the increase in the value of assets which can only be done by holding them for the long term.